MCG-NJU/DEQDet/README.md

 |--------------------------------------------|-----------------------------|
 | ![rel](README/image-20230825120337072.png) | ![abs](README/image-20230825120337072.png) |

-A visualization notebook are also provided to demonstrate the detection power of deqdet.
+A visualization notebook is also provided to demonstrate the detection power of deqdet.

 | original image                 | deqdet with R50                           | deqdet with R101                           | deqdet with swins                           |
 |--------------------------------|-------------------------------------------|--------------------------------------------|---------------------------------------------|